Mobile-Device Friendly Bulletin

 Blessing

-May God, who by the Holy Spirit caused those of many tongues to proclaim the Good News of Jesus Christ, strengthen your faith and send you out to bear witness to him in word and deed.
-And the blessing of God Almighty, the Father, and the Son, and the Holy Spirit, be upon you and remain with for ever.
+The blessing of God Almighty, the Father, the Son, and the Holy Spirit, be upon you and remain with you for ever.
 Amen.

 Dismissal